PeramatoG/Peramesa/README.md

 # Peramesa

-Peramesa is a cue-based control tool for digital audio mixers.
-It allows you to store, edit and send fader levels and mute states for multiple channels and sends, organized in cues, and trigger them manually or via OSC.
+Peramesa is a Tk-based cue control tool for Yamaha digital mixers that speak the TF-style remote control protocol (default TCP port 49280).
+It lets you store, edit and send fader levels and mute states for multiple channels and sends, organized in cues, and trigger them manually or via OSC.

 > NOTE: This project is currently focused on the original author's workflow and mixer setup.
 > Use it at your own risk and always test with your own console before a show.

 ---